brianshumate/rover/README.md

 - Operating system command output
 - Operating system logging
-- Application or service specifc command output
+- Application or service specific command output
 - Application or service specific logging

 All of the stored information can then be packaged up into a zip file named for the host, and shared however you prefer.
 Currently, `rover` directly supports shipping the zip file to an S3 bucket as well.